-Course Summary: This course will increase your awareness and understanding of Alzheimer's disease and related disorders.
 The first section defines dementia, describes how dementia affects the brain, and discusses how the symptoms of dementia differ from normal age-related changes.
-The second section discusses the stages of dementia along with symptoms and behaviors you might see during these stages.
-The last section describes communication challenges at the different stages of dementia and provides tips for communicating with people at those different stages.
+The second section discusses the stages of dementia along with symptoms and behaviors you might see during the different stages.
+The last section discusses communication challenges at the different stages of dementia and provides tips for communicating with people at those different stages.